harshogale04/razorpayhack/README.md

 The track's evaluation bar is: *every money action must be explainable, bounded, and gated.* Concretely:

-- **Bounded** — `app/safety.py` hardcodes a spending envelope (default ₹5,000) as a plain Python function.
+- **Bounded**: `app/safety.py` hardcodes a spending envelope (default ₹5,000) as a plain Python function.
 No LLM is involved in this decision.
 It is a structural, code-level check, not something a model is trusted to judge in the moment.
-- **Gated** — Any transaction over the limit halts immediately and is logged as `pending_approval`.
+- **Gated**: Any transaction over the limit halts immediately and is logged as `pending_approval`.
 It never auto-executes.
-There is no retry-until-it-fits logic and no partial execution — it stops.
+There is no retry-until-it-fits logic and no partial execution.
+It simply stops.
-- **Explainable** — Every state transition (intent received → stock checked → envelope checked → Razorpay order created → payment captured, failed, or halted) is written to a SQLite audit log with a human-readable reason, queryable live via `/audit-log` and rendered on a real-time dashboard at `/dashboard`.
+- **Explainable**: Every state transition (intent received, stock checked, envelope checked, Razorpay order created, payment captured, failed, or halted) is written to a SQLite audit log with a human-readable reason, queryable live via `/audit-log` and rendered on a real-time dashboard at `/dashboard`.
-- **Graceful failure handling** — Two failure modes are explicitly caught: a simulated network timeout and a simulated card decline (`insufficient_funds`).
-Both are logged with full context and **halt rather than retry** — blindly retrying a failed payment is how a merchant ends up double-charging a customer.
+- **Graceful failure handling**: Two failure modes are explicitly caught: a simulated network timeout and a simulated card decline (`insufficient_funds`).
+Both are logged with full context and **halt rather than retry**, since blindly retrying a failed payment is how a merchant ends up double-charging a customer.

 ## Project structure